-Buying your first home can be both exciting and a little scary.
+Buying a home can be both exciting and a little scary, and you will most likely have a lot of questions about how to buy your first home.
 While the various steps involved may seem daunting at first, adding structure to your process can help you avoid feeling overwhelmed.
-And the end result—a home of your own—will almost certainly make it all worthwhile.
+Plus, learning about financing options like a first time home buyer loan might help you with your purchase.

 If you take it one step at a time, finding and buying your first home can be a smooth, even enjoyable, process.
 Follow these five steps to avoid unnecessary hassles as you look to purchase your ideal home.

 1. Get Prepared

 Before you start looking at houses or talking to real estate professionals, prepare yourself financially for the home-buying process.
 Figure out how much house you can realistically afford so you only consider homes within your budget.
 Many financial planners recommend paying no more than 30 percent of your monthly income for housing.
 Using a mortgage calculator can help.

 2. Shop for a Home